Metals

 Zinc is used for:

-- galvanising steel to prevent corrosion
+- galvanising iron and steel to prevent corrosion (rusting)

 - making brass by mixing it with copper